Definition of

 When the armed forces take power, a military regime is established.

-The word regime comes from the Latin word regĭmen and refers to the political and social system that governs a certain territory .
-By extension, the term refers to the set of rules that govern an activity or thing.
+Regime comes from the Latin regĭmen and refers to the political and social system that governs a certain territory .
+By extension, the term names the set of rules that govern an activity or thing.

 The regime is the historical formation of an era .
 The political regime is linked to the organizational structure of political power, with its institutions, its norms and its leaders.
 Within a regime, certain behaviors are repeated that make the regular exercise of power predictable.